lettucelettice/EDA_GREFALDEO/README.md

 ```
 ![image](https://github.com/user-attachments/assets/b94d3d1a-aa8e-42c0-8ca7-c7442f7dc251)

+#### Insights:
+#### The correlation analysis shows that there is a very weak negative correlation between streams and musical attributes like bpm, danceability_%, and energy_%, indicating these factors have little influence on a song's popularity on Spotify.
+Other, non-musical attributes likely play a more significant role in driving streams.
+Additionally, there is a weak positive correlation between danceability_% and energy_%, suggesting a slight tendency for high-energy songs to be more danceable.
+A very weak negative correlation exists between valence_% and acousticness_%, indicating that happier songs may have slightly less acoustic content.

 ### 📲 PLATFORM POPULARITY
 1. How do the numbers of tracks in spotify_playlists, spotify_charts, and apple_playlists compare?
 Which platform seems to favor the most popular tracks?